mpfi-dsp/Syn2Ves-User/README.md

 ## Dragonfly Implementation

-While the software can be used on it's own, Syn2Ves was intended to be used as a part of the ORS dragonfly software.
-This section will give a brief overview of how to install all of the neccessary dragonfly files in order to have it run correctly.
+While the software can be used on it's own, Syn2Ves was intended to be used as a part of the ORS Dragonfly software.
+This section will give a brief overview of how to install files from the repository such that our tools appear as menu items.

-All Dragonfly Files to download are in the [“Dragonfly”](/Dragonfly) folder.
+Download all files in the [“Dragonfly”](/Dragonfly) folder and download the **main.exe** file from new releases.

 ### Installing Menu Items